omni-network/omni/sdk/packages/core/README.md

 # Omni SDK core

-## Note - The SDK is in alpha so expect breaking changes

 ## Overview

 The Omni SDK contains APIs for interfacing with Omni SolverNet, your gateway to any transaction, on any chain.